AHMADIYYA MUSLIM FOREIGN MISSIONS OFFICE UK

 PERSECUTION OF AHMADIS IN PAKISTAN

 In 1974, Mr. Z.A.
-Bhutto, the prime minister, found it politically advantageous to impose Non-Muslim status on Ahmadis through a constitutional amendment.
+Bhutto, the then prime minister of Pakistan, found it politically advantageous to impose Non-Muslim status on Ahmadis through a constitutional amendment.
 In this vile innovation, mullas supported him to the hilt.
-The change opened the door for the persecution of the community.
-Since then, the state and the mulla have acted as a team to severely persecute Ahmadis.
+This change opened new doors for the persecution of the community.
+Since then, the state and the Mulla have acted as a team to severely persecute Ahmadis.

-In 1984, ten years after the Amendment, dictator-president Zia-ul-Haq promulgated Ordinance XX which adversely affected the everyday life of Ahmadis.
-This legislation made it a criminal offense punishable by three years imprisonment and an unlimited fine if they practiced, propagated, or even proclaimed their faith in Islam.
+In 1984, ten years after the Amendment, dictator-president General Zia-ul-Haq promulgated Ordinance XX which adversely affected the everyday lives of Ahmadis.
+This legislation made it a criminal offence punishable by three years imprisonment and an unlimited fine if they practised, propagated, or even proclaimed their faith in Islam.

 This law breaks the guarantee provided by the Constitution in Article 20 on freedom of religion.
 It blatantly violates Article 18 of the Universal Declaration of Human Rights, goes against the spirit of the United Nations Charter, and is an obvious outrage against the UN General Assembly’s Declaration on the Elimination of All Forms of Intolerance and Discrimination based on Religion or Belief.
 The UN Sub-commission on the Prevention of Discrimination and Protection of Minorities expressed its ‘grave concern’ at the promulgation of this Ordinance and requested the UN Commission on Human Rights to call on the Government of Pakistan to repeal it (E/CN.4/Sub.2/1985/L.42 of 27 August 1985).
 It is nevertheless relentlessly applied.